 When the ghee is hot, add a few slices of bread and deep fry from both sides until golden brown.
 I like to use a tong to hold the bread slices while frying.

-Fry all the bread in the same manner.
+Fry all the bread similarly.

 Transfer the fried bread slices to a plate and set them aside.